All Election Board appeals are filed as complaints.

 You can find the Student Government Constitution, here.

 You can find the Student Government Code, here.

 When using the documents above its helpful to use "CTRL+F" keys in combination to search the texts for key words that might help you.

-In this section you will have two options to select from depending on what kind of case you are filing.
+In this section, you will have two options to select from depending on what kind of case you are filing.
 This selection determines the first part of the two-part question of standing.

-Option 1: You are filing an appeal of a decision by the Rules and Standards Commission or Election Board.
+Option 1: You are filing an appeal of a decision by the Election Board.

-Provide a summary of the actions which have led to this filing.
+Provide a summary of the actions and harm which have led to this filing.
 Answer questions like who was involved, when did the action occur, where did this occur.

 Provide the court with the specific kind of remedy or relief you are requesting.
 Make sure your request is reasonable.

 The Notice of Complain you are about to complete is designed as a cover letter for a case brief.
 It’s the official request for a hearing.
 A Case Brief provides all the details of the case, and provides the filer with the opportunity to make their case in writing and provide evidence.
 The Case Brief is not required but highly recommended.
 You can find an example of one at the top of this page.

 In the space below please either attach a word document with what you’d like to have on the brief or type in the space provided.
 Please keep the brief to 8 pages or less.